joshuadavis1990/garden-planner/README.md

 ![UsersModel](docs/usersmodel.png)

-The `users` model stores data about active users of the application, including their basic credentials for login and authentication purposes.
+The `users` table stores data about active users of the application, including their basic credentials for login and authentication purposes.
 The API requires users to enter a `f_name`, `l_name`, `email` and `password`.
 There is also an optional attribute, `is_admin`, a Boolean that will default to `False` if not provided.
 If `is_admin`, the user will have greater privileges in the application.
 In the development of the application, it was decided that a `users` model was important as it would allow for a unique user to input their own data related to their gardens.
 It proved to be an essential entity in the relational model as every table has `user_id` as a foreign key.
 This was particularly helpful in establishing nested fields usings `fields.Nested` in the Marshmallow schemas of each model.
 The server response could then show additional relational information in the JSON when accessing particular endpoints.

 ![AreasModel](docs/areasmodel.png)

-The `areas` model was developed to enable a user to enter details regarding their broader planting areas; namely, its `name` as a 100-character string, as well as two Booleans indicating whether the area is outdoors or indoors: `is_outdoor` and `is_indoor`.
+The `areas` table was developed to enable a user to enter details regarding their broader planting areas; namely, its `name` as a 100-character string, as well as two Booleans indicating whether the area is outdoors or indoors: `is_outdoor` and `is_indoor`.
 It is broad enough to accommodate a wide range of city and more rural lifestyles.
 Examples of `areas` might be 'Front Yard', 'Back Yard', 'House', or 'Side of House'.
 This model structure was chosen to enable users to better filter their areas according to their needs.
 The `areas` model is in direct relationship with the `spaces` model.
 Ultimately, an urban user might only have one `area` associated with their `user_id`, perhaps 'Apartment'.
 However, a larger property owner will appreciate the greater flexibility afforded by the `area` model, specifically being able to break their property up into spaces.
 The `area` model could have been removed entirely and the responsibility could have completely fallen to the `spaces` model; however, that would be a less organised solution.
 One of the chief aims of this application is to enable a user to organise and plan their garden spaces.
 Ultimately, garden spaces can belong to different areas of a property.

 ![SpacesModel](docs/spacesmodel.png)

-The `spaces` model was designed to enable users to set up their specific planting locations or spaces.
+The `spaces` table was designed to enable users to set up their specific planting locations or spaces.
 Examples might be 'Vegetable Garden', 'Front Left Window', 'Front Right Window', 'Rose Garden', 'Alfresco' or 'Patio'.
 This is the heart of the application as this is the model that directly relates to the individuals plants or trees of the user, which is seen with its primary key, `space_id`, being in the `plants` model.
 A `space` is simply a smaller area within a broader `area`.

 ![PlantRecordsModel](docs/plantrecordsmodel.png)

-The `plantrecords` model acts as a compendium or glossary of all the plant records logged by a particular user.
+The `plantrecords` table acts as a compendium or glossary of all the plant records logged by a particular user.
 The only mandatory field, other than the primary key of `plantrecord_id` is the `name` field.
 However, the API provides the user with plenty of scope to add information as they desire, including `description`, `preferred_location`, `water_rate`, `fertilisation_rate`, and `other_comments`.
 This is the data center of the application where, at any point, a user can log plant details as a record or place of safe keeping.
 Indeed, the `plantrecord` does not actually need to be linked to an actual `plant` garden - the model allows the user to simply enter into plant details as they desire.
 Perhaps they are in the process of planning out their garden and are not ready to commit to actually planting anything - this model allows the user to do this.
 However, ultimately a `plantrecord` will be related to a `plant` which, in essence, is like an instance of a plantrecord.

 ![PlantsModel](docs/plantsmodel.png)

-As previously stated, the `plants` model is best considered as an instance of a `plantrecord`.
+As previously stated, the `plants` table is best considered as an instance of a `plantrecord`.
 It is a join table to facilitate a many to many relationship between `plantrecords` and `spaces` because ultimately a `plantrecord` can belong to many different `spaces`, but a space can also contain many different `plantrecords`.
 A many to many relationship such as this cannot be directly modelled in a database; therefore, a join table, `plants` was developed.
 A `plantrecord`, for example a 'Rose', can belong to many different `plants` or instances; however, that plant can only belong to one `plantrecord.` In other words, a rose can only ever be a rose, but many different rose bushes can ultimately be planted in a space.

 ## R10 - Project Management